Vladimir Nabokov: Influence

 For him she's just another nymphet.

 Pynchon's prose style was influenced by Nabokov's preference for actualism over realism.
 Of the authors who came to prominence during Nabokov's life, John Banville, Don DeLillo, Salman Rushdie, and Edmund White were all influenced by him.
 The novelist John Hawkes took inspiration from Nabokov and considered himself his follower.
 Nabokov's story "Signs and Symbols" was on the reading list for Hawkes's writing students at Brown University.
 "A writer who truly and greatly sustains us is Vladimir Nabokov," Hawkes said in a 1964 interview.

 Several authors who came to prominence in the 1990s and 2000s have also cited Nabokov's work as a literary influence.
 Aleksandar Hemon has acknowledged the latter's impact on his writing.
 Pulitzer Prize-winning novelist Michael Chabon listed Lolita and Pale Fire among the "books that, I thought, changed my life when I read them", and has said, "Nabokov's English combines aching lyricism with dispassionate precision in a way that seems to render every human emotion in all its intensity but never with an ounce of schmaltz or soggy language".
 T. Coraghessan Boyle has said that "Nabokov's playfulness and the ravishing beauty of his prose are ongoing influences" on his writing.
 Bilingual author and critic Maxim D. Shrayer, who came to the U.S. as a refugee from the USSR, described reading Nabokov in 1987 as "my culture shock": "I was reading Nabokov and waiting for America."
-Boston Globe book critic David Mehegan wrote that Shrayer's Waiting for America "is one of those memoirs, like Nabokov's Speak, Memory, that is more about feeling than narrative."
-More recently, in connection with the publication of Shrayer's literary memoir Immigrant Baggage, the critic and Stanley Kubrick biographer David Mikics wrote, "Shrayer writes like Nabokov's long lost cousin."

 Nabokov appears in W. G. Sebald's 1993 novel The Emigrants.

 A crater on the planet Mercury was named after Nabokov in 2012.